-Major financial purchases can create a lot of anxiety, particularly if it involves a product you may not know a ton about like an annuity.
+Major financial decisions can create a lot of anxiety, particularly if it involves a product you may not know a ton about like an annuity.

-But buying one doesn’t have to be scary.
+But buying one doesn’t have to be overwhelming.

-Annuity.org spoke with multiple agents, insurance professionals and real annuity customers to create an inside look at everything that goes into the process of buying an annuity.
+Annuity.org spoke with multiple agents, insurance professionals and owners of annuities to learn more about the process of buying an annuity.
 Their insights can help you go into this journey surprise-free and possess the knowledge you need to have a successful buying experience.

 Deciding if You Need an Annuity

 It should come as no surprise that the first step when buying an annuity is determining if you need one at all.
-While these products can be a beneficial part of a retirement plan, it doesn’t mean that they automatically fit into yours.
+While these products can be a beneficial part of a retirement plan, it doesn’t mean they are right for you.

 “I tell everybody that annuities are not for everybody,” Aamir Chalisa, general manager at Futurity First Insurance Group, told Annuity.org.
 “There’s a time and place for it.”